cXense/cxnews/README.md

 </plist>
 ~~~~

-4) Replace placeholders (specified in '#' signs) by your own configuration
+5) Replace placeholders (specified in '#' signs) by your own configuration

-5) Save it.
+6) Save it.

-##### Dependencies resolve

-Our project uses **Carthage** as primary dependency management system.
-Use following command to checkout and build project's dependencies:

-`carthage update --platform ios`

 After these actions you will be able to run the application on your device or in simulator.